FrontJunkMonkey/Core-V4/README.md

 # Core-v4 SCSS Framework (In Development)

-An innovative SCSS framework concept, currently in development, designed to revolutionise web layout creation and streamline the overall development process.
+An interesting SCSS framework concept, currently in development, designed for web layout creation and streamline the overall development process.
 This framework aims to take the headaches out of layout design and alignment, offering a range of utility classes and mixins for rapid, responsive development.

 ## 🚧 Project Status: Early Development

 This project is currently in its early stages.
-We're exploring new ideas and welcome any contributions or feedback to help shape its direction.
+I'm exploring ideas and welcome any contributions or feedback to help shape its direction.

 ## Key Features

-### 1. Innovative Layout System
+### 1. Layout System

-The cornerstone of this framework is its innovative layout system, which includes:
+The cornerstone of this framework is its layout system, which includes:

 - **Dynamic Layout Classes**: Create complex layouts with simple, intuitive class names
 - **Breakpoint-Specific Layouts**: Easily adjust layouts for different screen sizes